Topaz1618/GPTBot/README.md

 ### Manual Startup

 #### Installing Dependencies
-Before using GPTBot, ensure that the project's dependencies are installed.
 You can install the required dependencies using the following command:

 ```
 pip install -r requirements.txt
 ```

-#### Starting the Application
+#### RUN
 ```
 python app.py
 ```